I Could’ve Been The Kid In That Bullying Video. The Violence Needs To Stop

 Bullying offers neither a civil nor productive way to aid evolution.
-As numerous studies show, it merely creates unbalance in personas and leads to further dysfunction.
+As numerous studies show, it merely creates imbalances in personas and leads to further dysfunction.

-It needs to be eliminate.
+It needs to be eliminated.
 And steps need to be taken to facilitate that elimination immediately.
 It shouldn’t take a viral video or a column like this to point that out.
-It should be common sense and decades of evidence taken into account.
+It should be common sense and based upon the decades of evidence taken into account.

 Everyone deserves to live their life and pursue their happiness.
 As long as you’re not hurting yourself or anyone else, be happy.
 Life’s too damn short to be anything else.

 Let people find their joy.
 Let people have their joy.
 Let people be happy and live their lives.